-Version 2.0 of this add-in brings a complete revision of what was originally something of a 'wheel re-invention', as the function to print envelopes or labels is already available from Word.
-This version adds a raft of new features concerned with the provision of return addresses, logos, and the ability to produce envelope and label templates for use with mail merge.
+Version 2.0 of this add-in brought a complete revision of what was originally something of a 'wheel re-invention', as the function to print envelopes or labels is already available from Word.
+This version added a raft of new features concerned with the provision of return addresses, logos, and the ability to produce envelope and label templates for use with mail merge.

 The extra features were inspired by a request from a private client, for functions which it seemed practical to include, though the actual work involved kept me amused for a considerable time.

-The names of the two templates are immaterial as your preferences are stored in the registry and can be changed at any time.
+The names of the envelope and label templates are immaterial as your preferences are stored in the registry and can be changed at any time.

 To create a label template, use Word's built-in label tool (see below).
 Select the required label format (or create a custom label) from Options, then click New Document.
 Save that document and apply the full path to the saved document to the configuration dialog.